QiuShui1012/breeze-bounce/README.md

 ***
 ***Bounce Block***

-This Wind Charge infused, wool-like block bounce entities that touch any of its sides.
+This Wind Charge-infused, wool-like block bounces entities that touch any of its sides.
 It has an 'Inflated' state triggered by a wind charge strike, temporarily increasing its bounce power for a set duration.